How Much Money Does Disney World Make A Day?

 Food

-To stay on the conservative side of our estimate, we’ll throw in $5 for a coffee, $5 for a snack, and $17.50 for each meal, for a grand total spending of just under $30 per person for food.
-Again, this is a conservative estimate, so multiplying the total for each guest by out 50,000 average attendance puts us at $1.5 million each and every day earned on food in a single park.
+To stay on the conservative side of our estimate, we’ll throw in $5 for a coffee, $5 for a snack, and $17.50 for each meal, for a total spending of just under $30 per person for food.
+Again, this is a conservative estimate, so multiplying the total for each guest by out 50,000 average attendance puts us at $1.5 million every day earned on food in a single park.

-Though Disney has costs to buy and serve their food which would drop their earnings somewhat, the fact is that the profit margins are huge – especially since Disney pays nothing for all of its Coca Cola products due to an agreement between the companies.
+Though Disney has costs to buy and serve their food, which would drop their earnings somewhat, the fact is that the profit margins are huge – especially since Disney pays nothing for all of its Coca-Cola products due to an agreement between the companies.

 Lodging